cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 For now, we will finish the initial sign guide for [cyber.page](http://cyber.page/).
 When you use this guide, you might discover that since its inception, new features have been added.
 Even now, some pages like the [governance page](https://cyber.page/governance), are already being tested.

 #### cyb~Virus
 The virus is a Chrome extension made to #fuckgoogle right in Chrome.
 It was originally made as a project during an IPFS hackathon and since then, due to technical reasons, been archived.
+It can still be used, thought it is NOT safe to import your private keys into the extension!

 cyb~Virus is capable of downloading any web2 page into IPFS and enriching it with a searchable keyword for cyber in 2 clicks.
 However, due to technical limitations, we have archived the project.

-You may still find the code in its GitHub repository.
+You may still find the code in its [GitHub repository](https://github.com/cybercongress/cyb-virus).

 Please note: it is NOT safe to import your private keys into the app.
 We cannot guarantee the security of this application for the time being!

+With that in mind, you may still install it and use it.
+Let's try to do it:

+Head stright over to the [release page](https://github.com/cybercongress/cyb-virus/releases) and click on the `Assets` button.
+You will see the extension file.zip, download it:

+ADD

+The file will be saved in your `downloads` folder or in any other directory you saved it.
+You will need to unpack it.
+Simply head over to the file and unpack it into a seperate folder.

+Now open up your Crhome browser.
+The extension sonly supports Chrome!

+Go to settings and then click on extensions or simply put this `chrome://extensions/` into your broswers windon and click enter:

+ADD

+In the top left corner, click `Load unpacked` (please note that you might need to enble developers mode for this.
+To do this, simply click on the `Developers mode` on the same page, in the top right corner).
+A window will open, asking you to choose a folder, head over to the place you unpacked the extension, click on the folder (do not open the folder itself) and click open (I called mine `CYB`, but yours can have a different name):

+ADD

 #### cyb~Snap
 Snaps are a [metamask](https://metamask.io/) extensions that allow developers to integrate non-Ethereum chains into metamask and use it.
 To install snap you need to manually upload it from GitHub to your browser extensions.